 \section{Methodology and metrics}

-As described in \S\ref{sec:samples}, two tests were performed, one of redshift accuracy for the 243-object high-redshift sample and 1359-object all-range sample, and another of full SED reconstruction for the 6-object SED sample.
+As described in Sect. \ref{sec:samples}, two tests were performed, one of redshift accuracy for the 243-object high-redshift sample and 1359-object all-range sample, and another of full SED reconstruction for the 6-object SED sample.
 All template fits were done with EAZY, as it provides a platform to exhaustively explore the entire template fit search space up to a few minor nonlinear fit improvements (G. Brammer, private communication).

 By default, EAZY uses a luminosity prior function when assessing highest likelihood redshifts.
 It should be noted that some results might be sensitive the choice of prior (see \citealt{Brammer_2008} for the specific prior distribution).
-Here, the default recommended EAZY settings are chosen since those are likely to be the settings most commonly used, and a proper investigation of alternative priors is left to future work.
+Here, the default recommended EAZY settings were chosen since those were likely to be the settings most commonly used, and a proper investigation of alternative priors was left to future work.